soyashinkai/PHi-C/README.md

     python3 1_conversion.py NAME.txt START END RES

-The command convert to dense matrix format data, _contact_matrix.txt_, at the newly made directory _NAME_:
+The command converts to dense matrix format data, _contact_matrix.txt_, at the newly made directory _NAME_:
-/NAME/contact_matrix.txt
+_/NAME/contact_matrix.txt_.

+The other three arguments of the command represent the followings:
--   START:
+-   START: the start genomic coordinate of the input Hi-C data,
--   END:
+-   END: the end genomic coordinate of the input Hi-C data,
--   RES:
+-   RES: the bin size or resolution of the input Hi-C data.

 ### 2. Normalization of the dense contact matrix